On the indexed Internet, there are more than 4.5 billion pages. Finding the most relevant content can be akin to finding a needle in a hay galaxy.

 “As an organization, we are developing best practices for more inclusive and constant collaboration, including in our content development process,” says Reena Jana, Creative Lead for Business Inclusion, who guides Google’s strategy and creation of new forms of inclusive stories about and by Googlers through collaborative (social) tools.
 “We build consensus with a wide variety of content stakeholders at all levels, to get a variety of voices to the table.
 It reflects our mission and company values, and that reveals itself in our content, both internally and what you see externally.”

 Google is creating more inclusive content for employees, and fostering content creation, sharing, and knowledge inside the technology giant.
-All of Google’s creative and content work is done in cloud-based Google docs and sheets (e.g., spreadsheets) and other tools with a variety of voices across the organization contributing in an open and organizationally flat process.
+All of Google’s creative and content work is done in cloud-based Google Docs, Google Sites, Google Sheets (e.g., spreadsheets) ,and other tools with a variety of voices across the organization contributing in an open and organizationally flat process.
 All of Google’s discussions take place on video chat or in person with teams in white-boarding sessions.

 One of Jana’s challenges is Google’s creative approach in developing new styles and platforms for discussing and showing how Google works to create accessible and useful products for everyone, and to ensure that all content is created with an inclusive lens (e.g., making sure it is truly collaborative and incorporate diverse teams and voices).
 Google aims to always be transparent and open, with a reliance on “inclusion experts” (think curators) to guide editorial and video, photography, and other content decisions, including all points of view and voices, to the table.